Villa Isola

 Villa Isola (now Bumi Siliwangi) is an art-deco building in the northern part of Bandung, the capital of West Java province of Indonesia.
 Overlooking the valley with the view of the city, Villa Isola was completed in 1933 by the Dutch architect Wolff Schoemaker for the Dutch media tycoon Dominique Willem Berretty, the founder of the Aneta press-agency in the Dutch East Indies.
-The original purpose of the building was for Berretty's private house, but then it was transformed into a hotel after his death and now it serves as the headmastership office of Indonesia University of Education.
+The original purpose of the building was for Berretty's private house, but then it was transformed into a hotel after his death and now it serves as the rectorate building of Indonesia University of Education.

 Construction

 Villa Isola was constructed within six months (October 1932 — March 1933), which was quite fast at that time.
 The foundation was built of steel and concrete was used to fill the skeleton and the floors between iron bars.
 The Villa Isola complex consists of the building itself and two large gardens and it covered an area of about 120000 sqm.